 The Bottom Line

 None of us should be naive enough to believe that an applicant will be completely honest in their interview.
 There are always going to be exaggeration and positive spin placed on their responses.
-One of the best ways to avoid this is to ask questions that they are not expecting or that actually test their skills.
+One of the best ways to avoid this is to ask questions that they are not expecting.

 Responses that have not been rehearsed will provide more accurate information than those that are carefully planned.
 If you want a more accurate answer, you need to ask a better question.
 These are five great questions to start with.